mshick/arrivals-osx/README.md

 works with OSX and the primary use-case is incoming torrents in flac or mkv formats that you'd like to play nice in an Apple ecosystem.

+## Features

+* Watch many directories
+* Register as launchdaemon
+* Converts `'flac', 'mp3', 'mp4', 'm4a', 'm4v', 'mkv', 'mov'` that are well-formed
+  into ALAC/M4A, or M4V (with video passthrough, AAC safety track, original audio, and subtitles)
+* Easy usage

 ## Installaion

 ```bash